These vegan soup recipes are cozy, nourishing, easy to make, and hands down delicious. They’ll become favorites of all

 What’s more classic than tomato basil soup?
 This one is oh so easy to make.
 Chop some veggies, simmer, then blend.
 All hail the tomato basil soup!
-It couldn’t be cozier, and it’s the perfect accompaniment to crusty bread.
+It couldn’t be cozier; even more so accompanied by crusty bread.
 This version is a gluten free, dairy free and vegan soup recipe, so it fits many diets.
 Though of course you could add a dollop of cashew cream to make it a creamy soup too!